How Data Works in Admaxxer — End-to-end DTC Data Flow

 A walkthrough of the full Admaxxer data stack — how a Meta ad click on Tuesday becomes a cohort-LTV chart by Friday, with every transformation step in between.

-TL;DR: Admaxxer ingests five source classes (first-party pixel, revenue webhooks, ad-platform APIs, Klaviyo, Google Search Console) through three ingest layers (browser POSTs, Express webhook handlers, BullMQ poll workers).
-Hot, append-only event data lives in Tinybird (managed ClickHouse, ~50ms p95 reads).
-Workspace, user, and billing state lives in Neon Postgres.
-Every dashboard card, API response, and Claude agent answer reads through a curated PIPE_ALLOWLIST — nothing queries Tinybird without going through a vetted pipe.
+TL;DR: Admaxxer ingests five source classes (first-party pixel, revenue webhooks, ad-platform APIs, Klaviyo, Google Search Console) through three ingest layers (browser POSTs, Express webhook handlers, managed job-queue poll workers).
+Hot, append-only event data lives in our first-party analytics warehouse (columnar, ~50ms p95 reads).
+Workspace, user, and billing state lives in our primary database.
+Every dashboard card, API response, and Claude agent answer reads through a curated allowlist — nothing queries the warehouse without going through a vetted query.
 The two Claude agents share the same internal /api/v1/* surface as the UI: anything a human can see, the agent can see; anything destructive (pause, scale, launch) requires explicit confirmed: true from the user.

 The data flow at a glance